maknahar/jira-classic-to-next-gen/README.md

 - When you migrate an issue via Jira, you get a symlink created from old issue to new issue. i.e. Clicking on old card will link will take you to new one.
 Unfortunately this is not supported by Jira REST API.

 ### Support
 I have migrated projects with thousands of issues and hundreds of releases/sprints.
 However, as Jira allows a lot of customizations, those customization will not be captured in this script.
-If you need support or require some custom change in the script for your project, You may reach out to me at maknahar@live.in.
+If you need support or require some custom change in the script for your project, You may reach out to me at mayankpatel91@outlook.com.
 I will try to respond as soon as possible.